datacarpentry/genomics-r-intro/_episodes/02-r-basics.md

   with about a day's worth of training"
-- "It is important to understand how data are organized by R in a given object type how the mode of that type (e.g. numeric, character, logical, etc.) will determine how R will operate on that data.
+- "It is important to understand how data are organized by R in a given object type how the mode of that type (e.g. numeric, character, logical, etc.) will determine how R will operate on that data."
 - "Working with vectors effectively prepares you for understanding how data are organized in R."
 ---